Eric Quizon

 Enrico "Eric" Smith Quizon (born January 20, 1967) is a Filipino actor, director, producer, writer and comedian.
 He is the 10th child of the late comedian-actor, Dolphy.
 He is also a co-owner of Café Famous in Greenbelt, Makati.
-In late 2022, Quizon is tapped to become the head of Net 25's newest talent management arm, NET25 Star Center.
+In late 2022, Quizon was tapped to become the head of Net 25's newest talent management arm, NET25 Star Center.
 He is also known for his notable roles in Mula sa Puso as Manuel Magbanua and Saan Ka Man Naroroon as Juancho Ocampo.

 Early life

-Quizon was born on January 20, 1967, the second of four children born to Pamela Ponti (real name Alice Smith) and father Dolphy.
+Quizon was born on January 20, 1967, the second of four children born to Dolphy and actress Pamela Ponti (real name Alice Smith).
+He completed his college education at the Ateneo de Manila University, graduating with a degree in Interdisciplinary Studies.